Utile

 Crushing Strength: 8,280 lbf/in2 (57.1 MPa)

-Rot Resistance: Rated as moderately durable to durable, with mixed reports on insect resistance.
+Rot Resistance: Rated as moderately durable to durable, with moderate resistance to insects and borers.

-Odor: Utile has a mild, cedar-like scent while being worked.
+Odor: Utile has a faint, cedar-like scent while being worked.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
 It is listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation.

-Common Uses: Furniture, cabinetry, veneer, boatbuilding, flooring, and turned objects.
+Common Uses: Furniture, millwork, cabinetry, veneer, boatbuilding, flooring, carvings, and turned objects.

 Utile (endgrain 10x)